jonathansandman/optimise-for-audio-win/README.md

 # optimise-for-audio-win
 A collection of scripts for optimising Windows 10 for real-time and network audio
+> Warning: these scripts edit values in the registry.
+I recommnend [backing up your registry](https://support.microsoft.com/en-gb/help/322756/how-to-back-up-and-restore-the-registry-in-windows) first.

 # optimise.bat
-> Warning: running this script will remove your existing Power Configurations
+> Warning: running this script will remove your existing Power Configurations.

 To optimise Windows for real-time audio, simply run 'optimise.bat'.